 Different Citizenship by Investment Programmes follow different polices.
 There are programmes, which forbid certain nationalities from applying for their citizenship.
 St. Kitts & Nevis’ programme, for instance, forbids applicants from Afghanistan, Iran, and North Korea.
 Similarly, Antigua & Barbuda’s programme forbids applicants from Afghanistan, Iran, Iraq, North Korea, Somalia, Yemen, and Sudan.
 On the contrary, the Citizenship by Investment Programme of Dominica imposes no restrictions on nationalities and judges each file on a case by case basis.
 Be sure to start your evaluations by looking at programmes that accept nationals from your country.

 All Citizenship by Investment Programmes conduct thorough due diligence checks on applicants, who apply for citizenship from their countries.
 In Dominica, for instance, four international due diligence firms are employed to run vigorous background checks in every country an applicant has lived in for more than six months in the past ten years.
 These checks usually involve on the ground assessments via interviews with key stakeholders, as well as secondary research evaluating key international lists, like money laundering lists and terrorists lists.
 This assessment is used to determine the character and integrity of the applicant to verify whether he/she is worthy of becoming a citizen of the country.
-If you’ve been convicted of a serious crime, then seeking to purchase a second citizenship through a Citizenship by Investment Programme probably isn’t the best way to acquire a second passport, and may become an exercise in futility for your cause.
+If you’ve been convicted of a serious crime, then seeking to obtain a second citizenship through a Citizenship by Investment Programme probably isn’t the best way to acquire a second citizenship, and may become an exercise in futility for your cause.

 Visa-free access is a key benefit of having a second citizenship.
 European programmes, such as those offered by Malta and Cyprus, provide greater visa-free travel than Caribbean island programmes, such as that of Grenada and Dominica.
 However, these come at considerably higher price tags.
-Where a citizenship investment in real estate in Dominica will start at $200,000, purchasing citizenship from Cyprus by investing in real estate could cost a whopping €2.0 million.
+Where a citizenship investment in real estate in Dominica will start at $200,000, obtaining citizenship from Cyprus by investing in real estate could cost a whopping €2.0 million.
 Though increased visa-free access is important, it may be to your benefit to evaluate the list of countries that cause passports to differ in strength and determine if the countries approved by the more expensive programmes are actually countries you would be interested in traveling to.

 If acquiring a second citizenship is a time sensitive matter for you, then obtaining one from a Caribbean island programme would be a better fit for you than that of a European programme.
 A passport from Cyprus takes six months to process.
 A Maltese passport can take even longer as these can only be approved after one year’s residency in Malta.
 Caribbean island programmes on the other hand are known for processing citizenship applications anywhere from three to four months.
 In-fact, some cases can be processed in as little as two months’ time.
 Also, these programmes do not impose regulations requiring applicants to be present in the island to facilitate the citizenship process.